tikv/rfcs/text/2018-01-03-local-reader.md

 `LeaderLease` is a state shared by the local reader and the raftstore.
 It is critical to implement local reader correctly.
-When a leader peer steps down, its delegate is no longer allowed to read, otherwise it may read the stall data which violates linearizability.
+When a leader peer steps down, its delegate is no longer allowed to read, otherwise it may read stall data which violates linearizability.
 The shared `LeaderLease` is implemented by an atomic variable, so a delegate observes leadership change immediately and stops handling read requests.